Skip site navigation (1)Skip section navigation (2)

 ing the search, a few at a time.
 Pressing it again will search older

-will go to newer entries.
+go to newer entries.
 The search bar will always be selected.

-Backspace moves the cursor left.
+backspace moves the cursor left.

 g / G moves the cursor to the beginning/end of the commandline, re-